Tuesday, September 10, 2013

 Maul Talk Manual

 DogsBite.org - In September 2010, Maul Talk Manual Version 1.0, A Guide to Understanding the Language of Pit Bull Owners and Advocates, was launched.
 The manual is now in Version 2.0 and holds nearly 200 terms about the U.S. pit bull mauling epidemic.
-City officials considering breed-specific laws should browse the manual, as you will interface with these terms and distortion tactics employed by pit bull owners, advocates and animal groups also tracked by the website.
+City officials considering breed-specific legislation should browse the manual, as you will interface with these terms and distortion tactics employed by pit bull owners, advocates and animal groups also tracked by the website.

 Version 2.0 brings the frontrunners of the pit bull disinformation campaign into sharper focus, which continues to be Ledy VanKavage -- a lobbyist for Best Friends Animal Society and board member of Animal Farm Foundation -- and the National Canine Research Council.
 The latter two companies are owned and operated by Jane Rotrosen Berkey.1 These two middle-aged women are the primary forces that "seed" and steer the weighty U.S. pit bull propaganda machine.